 Although you’ll rarely cook with them, vegan butters and margarines are almost entirely fat, so they’re worth a mention here.
 Vegan butters have improved greatly over the past decade or so.
 All the Earth Balance buttery spreads and buttery sticks taste great (one of their spreads even comes in a Whipped Organic version ).
 And Miyoko’s Kitchen makes a Cultured Vegan Butter spread that is heavenly.
 If you want to take on an involved but rewarding cooking project, you might also be interested in Bryanna Clark Grogan’s palm oil-free recipe for making your own vegan butter at home.

 Baking, especially where breads, pies, and cakes are concerned, is an entirely different animal from general stovetop cooking and most other food preparation.
 Oftentimes, people who are only mediocre cooks have a real knack for baking, whereas some great cooks couldn’t bake to save their lives.

 The main thing to know about baking is that it’s a much fussier task than most other forms of cooking.
 With stovetop cooking, improvisation is the name of the game.
 You can toss in an extra chopped onion or experiment with new spices, and be confident that your stew or stir-fry will turn out just great.
 But if you futz around with the proportions laid out in a cake recipe, you’re courting disaster.
-In fact, baking recipes are so sensitive that recipes that turn out perfect at sea-level often need to be rejiggered if you live at high altitude.
+In fact, baking recipes are so sensitive that recipes that turn out perfect at sea-level often need to be rejiggered for use at high altitude.